 Beginning July 1, 2009, the MCB/OMD committed to bringing its medical treatment protocols to new standards, unparalleled amongst large, urban EMS systems in the United States.
-Significant numbers of protocols were added, updated, and/or reformatted consistently at MCB meetings this year as summarized within this annual report.
+Significant numbers of protocols were added, updated, and/or reformatted consistently at MCB meetings this year as summarized within this annual report, including the innovative use of active compression/decompression CPR and double sequential external defibrillation for victims of sudden cardiac arrest.
 All MCB treatment protocols continue to follow the now MCB-recognized innovative, evidenced-based format.
 In other words, additional clinical capabilities and care are being regularly added and provided for the patients needing those most.
 This commitment to excellence in pre-hospital emergency care reflects the drive and energy of the MCB, Medical Director, OMD professionals, leaders in affiliated fire departments and EMSA, and all field EMS professionals.